petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 * /var/log/cloud-init-output.log
 * Serial/boot logs

-In all logs, start searching for "Failed," "WARNING," "WARN," "err," "error," "ERROR".
+In all logs, start searching for "Failed," "WARNING," "WARN," "err," "error," and "ERROR."
 Setting configuration to ignore case-sensitive searches is recommended.

 Alternatively, use command `cloud‑init collect‑logs` to collect all necessary logs.
 Azure’s latest cloud-init versions (≥ 18.2) include the collect‑logs command, which: